Rookout/rookout-training/setup.md

 4. Start by giving your Rookout Organization a name and then click next.
 You can ignore the **Redeem coupon** field.

-> Note: Rookout uses the concept of **Organizations** to organize the members of a development team so that team members can more easily share and collaborate projects.
+> Note: Rookout uses the concept of **Organizations** to organize the members of a development team so that team members can more easily share and collaborate on projects.
 You'll learn more about Rookout projects in a later section.

 <p><img src="images/wizard-name-org.png" width="800"/><p>